enkelprifti98/metal-isometric-xepa-ubuntu/README.md

 There will also be an option to configure IPs.
 If you leave the toggle unchecked, the instance will be deployed with a /31 public IPv4 subnet, /31 private IPv4 subnet, and a /127 public IPv6 subnet.

-**For many operating systems a /31 subnet size will work fine but there are cases where a /30 subnet is required at minimum such as for Microsoft Windows or VMware ESXi.
-If that is the case, you will need to [request a /30 Elastic IP subnet](https://metal.equinix.com/developers/docs/networking/reserve-public-ipv4s/#requesting-public-ipv4-addresses) and then use that subnet as the [instance management subnet](https://metal.equinix.com/developers/docs/networking/reserve-public-ipv4s/#provisioning-with-a-reserved-public-ipv4-subnet).**
+**For many operating systems a /31 subnet size will work fine but there are cases where a /30 subnet is required at minimum such as for Microsoft Windows, VMware ESXi, TrueNAS, and pfSense.
+If that is the case, you will need to [request a /30 Elastic IP subnet](https://deploy.equinix.com/developers/docs/metal/networking/reserve-public-ipv4s/#requesting-public-ipv4-addresses) and then use that subnet as the [instance management subnet](https://deploy.equinix.com/developers/docs/metal/networking/reserve-public-ipv4s/#provisioning-with-a-reserved-public-ipv4-subnet).**

 For this guide I will be installing Windows 10 so I will be using a /30 Elastic IP subnet for the instance management subnet.
 Here is what it would look like: